-17. What Is the Effect of Early Graduation or Termination?
+23. What Is the Effect of Early Graduation or Termination?

 - a.
 After the effective date of early graduation or termination, a Participant is no longer eligible to receive any 8(a) BD Program assistance.
 However, such concern is obligated to complete previously awarded 8(a) contracts, including any priced options which may be exercised. - b.
 When a firm early graduates or is terminated from the 8(a) BD Program, the firm will generally not qualify as an SDB for future procurement actions.
-If the firm believes that it does qualify as an SDB and seeks to certify itself as an SDB, as part of its SDB certification the firm must identify: - (1) That it has been early graduated or terminated; - (2) The statutory or regulatory authority that qualifies the firm for SDB status; and - (3) Where applicable, the circumstances that have changed since the early graduation or termination or that do not prevent it from qualifying as an SDB.
+If the firm believes that it does qualify as an SDB and seeks to certify itself as an SDB, as part of its SDB certification the firm must identify: - (1) That it has been early graduated or terminated; - (2) The statutory or regulatory authority that qualifies the firm for SDB status; and - (3) Where applicable, the circumstances that have changed since the early graduation or termination or that do not prevent it from qualifying as an SDB. - c.
+Where a concern certifies that it qualifies as an SDB by including the above elements, the procuring activity contracting officer may protest the SDB status of the firm to SBA pursuant to 13 CFR §124.1010 where questions regarding the firm's SDB status remain.
+See 13 CFR §§ 124.304(f) and 124.1010.

-18. What Is a Suspension?
+24. What Is a Suspension?

 The AA/BD may suspend a Participant from all 8(a) contract support and all other forms of 8(a) BD Program assistance when he or she determines that suspension is needed to protect the interests of the Federal Government, such as where information showing a clear lack of program eligibility or conduct indicating a lack of business integrity exists, including where the concern or one of its principals submitted false statements to the Federal Government.
-See 13 CFR §124.305.